Progressive Christian & non-Christian views

 common ancestor (MRCA) of all living humans" 3 "Y-chromosomal Adam,"

 what is now Ethiopia, Kenya or Tanzania.
-This location is far removed from the Tigris and Euphrates river
+This location is in the same general region of the world -- but a considerable distance from -- the Tigris and Euphrates river

 in Iraq as the Bible